Head west on Highway 2 for hiking, fishing, and outdoor escapes across North Dakota.

 Rent a bike and ride along the Red River of the North on the Greenway.

 The Greenway consists of 2,200 acres lining the Red River and the Red Lake River as they flow through Grand Forks and East Grand Forks.
-This picturesque urban space offers countless recreational, cultural, historical and natural resource opportunities.
 You can hike, walk, run, rollerblade, bike, bird, canoe, kayak, fish or golf, all in the heart of our two cities.
-Now fully completed, the Greenway includes an all-season trail system, nature preserves, picnic sites and camping areas.
+The Greenway includes an all-season trail system, nature preserves, picnic sites and camping areas.

 Enjoy the outdoors with lunch on the rooftop of Rhombus Guys Pizza